Putin Ordered 'Influence Campaign' To Help Trump, U.S. Intelligence Report Says

 Trump also stated that the hacks had "absolutely no effect on the outcome of the election."

-However, the report specifically states that it did not "make an assessment of the impact that Russian activities had on the outcome of the 2016 election."
+Remember, the report specifically states that it did not "make an assessment of the impact that Russian activities had on the outcome of the 2016 election."
 It did say that the Department of Homeland Security "assesses that the types of systems Russian actors targeted or compromised were not involved in vote tallying."

 Prior to today's briefing, Trump told The New York Times he believes the continued attention on the cyberattacks is politically motivated.